chloehywong/colour_scheme_generator/README.md

 # Colour Scheme Generator

 This is my first API project by practicing with "fetch" request to interact with The Color API.
-Understanding the servers & clients.
+Understanding the concept of server & client.
 Sending requests & interacting with the response in JSON format.

 ## Requirements